 Skip to main content

 This experiment is to deploy a 5G Standalone (SA) network using OpenAirInterface (OAI) RF Simulator gNB and OAI minimal 5GC.
 We also deploy FlexRIC as the Near-RT RIC.
-For this lab, a MySQL database is also deployed within the network for xApps to store data.
+For this lab, we are going to use VictoriaMetrics database to store RAN data.
 Finally a custom monitoring xApp with callbacks will be deployed on bare-metal connecting to the RIC and the database.

 open-ran-db.yaml